-Every projectis a unique journey requiring a unique, tailored approach.
-I customize my process to meet the needs and scope of every project to achieve maximum effectiveness and the best result.
-However, I guide my design practice from start to finish along the following basic stages:
+Every project is a unique journey requiring a unique, tailored approach.
+In my collaboration with teams, I customize my process to meet the needs and scope of every project to achieve maximum effectiveness and the best result.
+However, my design practice from start to finish along the following basic phases:

 I start every journey by answering “where are we?”
 Begin by understanding the problem you’re trying to solve, and why.
 A process of discovery and thorough research will reveal the business goals, competitor landscape, product ecosystem, target users.
 From these insights, I understand how to situate your product and its features in a place to succeed now as well as imagine how it will continue to succeed in the future.

 Once we know where we’re going, we need to figure out the best way to get there.
 By developing product and content strategies, I begin to frame out the shape of the project.
 I build personas of target users and identify their core needs and user journeys to map out how to effectively meet their needs in ways where competitors have failed.
 I identify the metrics and standards by which to validate success at each step of the process.